Are we looking at the next big move in SelectQuote Inc. (SLQT)?

 SelectQuote Inc. (SLQT) Insider Activity

-SelectQuote Inc. disclosed in a document filed with the SEC on Sep 10 that Hawks Donald L III (Director) bought a total of 1,000 shares of the company’s common stock.
-The trade occurred on Sep 10 and was made at $12.98 per share for $12980.0.
-Following the transaction, the insider now directly holds 41000.0 shares of the SLQT stock.
+SelectQuote Inc. disclosed in a document filed with the SEC on Sep 13 that Hawks Donald L III (Director) bought a total of 9,000 shares of the company’s common stock.
+The trade occurred on Sep 13 and was made at $13.28 per share for $0.12 million.
+Following the transaction, the insider now directly holds 50000.0 shares of the SLQT stock.

 SelectQuote Inc. (SLQT): Who are the competitors?